Cris7777/MSiA423-Project-Repo/README.md

 - Epic 2: Model Building

+  Using the find the best model to predict player scores and recommend players.

+  * Story 1:

   Split the dataset into training set and test set with proportions of 80% and 20% respectively.
 Use training set to fit multiple models to predict scores of players, including both linear and non-linear models.